trailofbits/sienna-locomotive/README.md

 This is the directory where you place your seed files.
 It will also be used to store crashes (for retest purposes) unless otherwise specified with `-artifact_prefix` under `options` in `config.yml`.

+## Binaries

+I think binaries should be handled outside of git.
+Keep their .fuzzci entry the same, with entry points, configs / build commands, and corpora.
+Instead of them sitting in the git repo, allow users to upload them.
+This will allow them to add version info and other meta information.

+These binaries need to be ran through the `disass`, `lift`, `opt` process.
+This may take 30 minutes to 1 hour to produce a binary.
+This should be a 1 time process for each binary though, store the bit code and avoid doing it again.
+Provide the download of the bitcode so that users can create good build instructions.
+(Is the process upload, wait, download, build too cumbersome?
+We could instead simply compile it back with instrumentation and treat it as a normal library, avoiding the user having to get it back.
+Best choice is probably to do both, allow the users to provide a build command for a library or a build command for bitcode, specify which with a config option.)

+Provide the option to users to do the lifting themselves and upload bitcode, incase they want to make certain custom modifications.

+Error reporting needs to be top tier.
+If remill fails we should know about it.
+Automatically open a ticket and send it to the user?

+Email notifications for when remill completes.
+I've used [Sparkpost](https://www.sparkpost.com/) before, we'll definitely fit within the free tier.

 ## Web Server

 Web server is prototyped in Flask.
 To run: